heba-elhasn/heba-elhasn/README.md

 - 👋 Hi, I’m @heba-elhasn
 - 👀 I’m interested in Blockchain DAppds development
 - 🌱 I’m currently learning as much as I can reach of Web3 & blockchain development tools and protocols.
-- 💞️ I’m looking to collaborate as Fullstack or solidity developer on any valuable project.
+- 💞️ I’m looking to collaborate with an ambitious and friendly team as Fullstack or solidity developer on any valuable project.
 - 📫 How to reach me :
 -    Email: newheba47@gmail.com
 -    Twitter: @ElhasanHeba